Save now with the new incentive of $6,000 off of a new Wood Pellet Boiler system.

 Homeowners and business owners can consult the REV Wood Pellet Boiler members, a list of qualified REV members who can answer your questions and help inform you of what will work best for you.
 Here, you can read more about the eligibility requirements.
 Additionally, see the RERC’s Vermont Small Scale Renewable Energy Incentive Program FAQ page for more details.

-Installed price of system in your house may vary due to material, labor and type of wood pellet boiler.
+The installed price of a system in your house may vary due to the material, labor, and type of wood pellet boiler.
 The Bottom Line is an estimate out of pocket expense.